brandur/sorg/content/drafts/http-transactions.md

 Let's add one more step to our user service above.
-In addition to creating user and user action records, we'll also make an API request to an external support service to tell it that a new account's been created:
+In addition to creating user and user action records, we'll also make an API request to an external support service to tell it that a new account's been created.
+We'll do that by queuing a background job because there's no reason that it has to happen in-band with the request.

 ``` ruby
 put "/users/:email" do |email|